-Electronic signature process
+Electronic signing and witnessing process

 You can now execute and witness SUPERCentral documents electronically.

 To assist your clients:

 1. Fill in an e-form order in the usual manner